Who is Courtney Jordan

 Courtney Jordan and kids from the Courtney Jordan Foundation

-I founded this organization to do good works, feeling obliged to keep with the tenets of my faith.
+I founded this organization to do good works, feeling obliged to adhere to the tenets of my faith.
 Throughout my journey, I was always keen to remind myself and God of that fact.
 However, like Job, I failed to realize that good deeds alone were not what was asked; rather, a personal relationship with God was what truly mattered.

 a Journey